An algorithmic framework for the optimization of deep neural networks architectures and hyperparameters: Related Work

 \subsection{Deep learning for time series forecasting}

 Time series forecasting has been studied for decades.
 The field has been dominated for a long time by statistical tools such as ARIMA, Exponential Smoothing (ES), or (S)ARIMAX, this last model allowing the use of exogenous variables.
 It now opens itself to deep learning models \citep{9461796}.
 These new models recently achieved great performances on many datasets.
 Three main parts compose typical DNNs: an input layer, several hidden layers and an output layer.
-In this paper, we define a search space designed to search for the best-hidden layers, given a meta-architecture (see Figure \ref{fig:metamodel_monash}), for a specific time series forecasting task.
-Next, we introduce the usual DNN layers considered in our search space.
+In this paper we apply our framework to optimize the hidden layers for a given time series forecasting task (see Figure~\ref{fig:metamodel_monash}).
+In this part, we introduce usual DNN layers for time series forecasting, which can be used in our search space.

 The first layer type from our search space is the fully-connected layer, or Multi-Layer Perceptron (MLP).
 The input vector is multiplied by a weight matrix.
 Most architectures use such layers as simple building blocks for dimension matching, input embedding or output modelling.
 The N-Beats model is a well-known example of a DNN based on fully-connected layers for time series forecasting \citep{NBeats}.